nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`
                         * **Default value** – ``False``

-        Calculate the :math:`V_{bulk}`, a ligand- and core-sepcific descriptor of a ligands' bulkiness.
+        Calculate the :math:`V_{bulk}`, a ligand- and core-specific descriptor of a ligands' bulkiness.

         .. math::
             :label: 4